isomerpages/mom-rcfw/_activities/0a-past-activities-wsh-conference-2020.md

 <p>To view the e-Conference summmary, click <a href="https://www.tal.sg/wshc/Events/Conference/2020/The-Singapore-WSH-Conference-2020#/">here</a>.</p>

-We thank all participants and speakers who contributed to the success of the Singapore Workplace Safety and Health e-Conference 2020.
+We thank all participants and speakers who contributed to the success of the Singapore Workplace Safety and Health Conference 2020.